fernando-mc/redmondpython.com/content/contributing.md

 **The Repo**

-The repository is available [here:Github](http://github.com/fernando-mc/redmondpython.com)
+The repository is available [here @ Github](http://github.com/fernando-mc/redmondpython.com)

 **Requirements**